 If you’re in the mood to be inspired, peruse Shopping.com’s Top Products and Top Deals sections.
 You’re sure to find the best prices without sorting through dozens of confusing search results.

-There’s nothing revolutionary about Shopping.com, but that doesn’t mean this free price-comparison tool isn’t worth checking before you make a purchase.
+There’s nothing revolutionary about Shopping.com, and in fact, the interface looks pretty dated at this point. eBay hasn’t invested much in keeping up with the latest web design best practices, that’s for sure.
+But that doesn’t mean this free price-comparison tool isn’t worth checking before you make a purchase.

 Google Shopping is a fantastic app for shoppers who prefer digital browsing to the real-world alternative.
 And it’s not just for Android users.

 Google Shopping is simply a free, retail-oriented version of Google’s famously spartan search bar.
-Search for “umbrellas,” and the only returns you see are portable rain-shields, with no Wikipedia entries or “history of the umbrella” articles clogging up the results.
+Search for “umbrellas,” and the only returns you see are portable rain-shields, with no Wikipedia entries, “history of the umbrella” articles, or (worst of all) low-relevance sponsored products clogging up the results.
 Google Shopping lists products for sale at third-party retailers and resellers, usually displaying the lowest final price, including shipping and online retail taxes, first.